 In your process, a ladder is a feature that filters out clients who are not the right fit, by making them invest effort or give up.
 Intentionally placing obstacles that you know many people won't be willing to overcome will result in fewer, but more motivated clients.

 I have a fairly easy-to-fill project inquiry form that is different from my general contact form.
 (I won’t link them here because I don’t want more spammers to pick up the scent, but you can easily find them yourself.)
-Most prospects do the correct thing, and this shows me that they both a) know exactly what kind of services I offer, and b) are aware of the general price range of my services.
+Most prospects do the correct thing, and this shows me that they both a) know exactly what kind of services I offer, and b) are aware of the general price range for my services.

 Last time I taught my “Design Your Client Experience” workshop, one of the participants—a business owner who manufactures custom furniture—presented a problem.
 People came for free consultations and the participant made detailed plans and specifications for their interior, but then these people took the specs and had the furniture manufactured by cheaper providers.
 So many hours wasted on onboarding, when only a fraction of those prospects become paying clients!